 While the pot is still in water, I also take a cup and pour some water over the top of the roots and potting media.
-I am very careful not to get any water on the leaves or in the crown.
-Then, after a few minutes of soaking, I remove the orchid pot from the basin of water and set it outside if the weather is warm.
+I am very careful not to get any water on the leaves or in the orchid crown.
+Then, after a few minutes of soaking, I remove the orchid pot from the water and set it outside if the weather is warm.
 Outside, the orchids can continue to drain away excess water while enjoying the morning sunlight and airflow.
 In colder weather, I just set the orchid pots in my kitchen sink to drain.

 There are different ways to water your orchid, and you might have a different method that works better for you.
 That is absolutely fine.
-The main point is to avoid getting water in the orchid’s crown.
+The main point is to avoid getting water in the orchid crown.
 If any water does settle there, dry it off immediately to avoid crown rot.

 In warmer weather, you can set your orchids outdoors.
 Let the breezes provide natural air circulation around your orchid plants.